mattdowdell/notes/comments.md

 ### Quotes

+> You can't teach curiosity.

+Knowledge gaps can be improved with coaching, mentoring and experience.
+But attitude and enthusiasm can seldom be taught.

 > Some processes are meant to have sharp edges.

 While processes should aim to be simple and robust, non-standard diversions can be discouraged by making them significantly more complex and fragile.